Philadelphia Nursing Home Abuse Lawyer

 Because, sadly, too many Philadelphia nursing homes fall short of the standard of care they have a legal and moral obligation to deliver far more often than they should.

-Nursing home abuse is nothing new; according to the National Center on Elder Abuse, 10 percent of elderly Americans experience abuse in the nursing home facility where they reside.
+Nursing home abuse is nothing new; according to the National Center on Elder Abuse, 1 out every 10 elderly Americans experiences abuse in the nursing home facility where they reside.
 Why are abuse and neglect so common in nursing homes that one in ten residents endure it?

 Many factors contribute to this epidemic of neglect and abuse, including: